RhodiumToad/pllua-ng/doc/pllua.md

 + `typeinfo(datum)`\
-  Construct a new `Datum` object by copying from the specified value, which must already be of a compatible type (currently, it must share the base type or for rows, have a compatible tupdesc)
+  Construct a new `Datum` object by copying from the specified value, which must already be of a compatible type
 + `typeinfo(...)`\
   Construct a new `Datum` object of the specified type from the arguments given.
 The nature of the arguments varies according